tsynode/multi-agent-collaboration-finance/README.md

 ---

-Note: This workshop is for educational purposes and demonstrates the capabilities of Amazon Bedrock Agents' multi-agent collaboration feature.
+Note: This project demonstrates how Amazon Bedrock Agents' multi-agent collaboration feature can be applied in the banking domain with two key capabilities:

+1. **Natural Language to Query Translation**: Allowing users to ask questions about banking data in natural language
+2. **Visualization Explanation**: Providing natural language explanations of data visualizations

+This is an adaptation of the original [AWS Bedrock Multi-Agents Collaboration Workshop](https://github.com/aws-samples/bedrock-multi-agents-collaboration-workshop).